-Girl's escape exposes horror of 13 siblings kept captive
+Girl jumps out window, reveals that 13 siblings kept captive

 The children are "very friendly," he said.
 "They're very cooperative, and I believe that they're hopeful that life will get better for them after this event."

-Dr. Donald Kirby, director of the Center for Human Nutrition at Ohio's Cleveland Clinic, said those pale complexions could reflect not only lack of sunshine but also iron deficiencies caused by insufficient vitamins.
+Dr. Donald Kirby, director of the Center for Human Nutrition at Ohio's Cleveland Clinic, said the siblings' pale complexions could reflect a lack of sunshine and iron deficiencies caused by insufficient vitamins.

-He said the siblings' small stature and childlike appearance also indicates they were likely undernourished for many years.
+He said their small stature and childlike appearance also indicates they were probably undernourished for many years.

 "What that means is this has been a very long process and that during the real growth spurt years that the needed nutrients weren't given," Kirby said.
 "At some point the body locks in and you're not able to grow anymore.
 This didn't happen last week, last month or even last year.
 This has been going on probably a very long time."

+Robinette, Louise Anna Turpin's sister, said she voiced concerns about the children's health.

+"I always made comments to Louise when I did talk to her, about, gosh, they are so skinny," Robinette said.
+"She would laugh it off and say David's so tall and lanky, they are going to be like him."

-He said their recovery period, both physically and emotionally, will likely be long and arduous.
+Kirby said the siblings' physical and emotional recovery period will likely be long and arduous.

 "Lots of things are going to need to be done for these poor people," he said.

 Rogers reported from Los Angeles.
-Associated Press writers Michael Balsamo, John Rogers, John Antczak, Christopher Weber and Andrew Dalton contributed to this report.
+Associated Press writers Michael Balsamo, John Rogers, John Antczak, Christopher Weber, Andrew Dalton and Bob Lentz contributed to this report.